Adding New Episodes Edit

 When seasons are re-organized after a network change (e.g. American Dad, Futurama), we do not re-arranged the aired seasons/episodes.
 The new season is simply added as the next season.

-Sometimes episodes airs in a different order in other countries.
+Sometimes, episodes airs in a different order in other countries.
 When you add a translation, be careful to follow the original order AND count.
 Pay close attention to how double episodes were originally broadcast.

 - Blank episodes (with a missing title and/or air date) should be avoided.
 Please wait until the info is officially released.